ossf/scorecard/README.md

     For realtime discussion, you can join the [#security_scorecards](https://slack.openssf.org/#security_scorecards) slack
     channel.
-Slack requires registration, but the openssf team is open invitation to anyone to register here.
+The Slack platform requires registration, but the openssf team channel is open to anyone.
 Feel free to come and ask any questions.

 ## Supportability

 Currently, scorecard officially supports OSX and Linux platforms.
-So, if you are using a Windows OS you may find issues.
+If you are using a Windows OS you may find issues.
 Contributions towards supporting Windows are welcome.